somebox/Siebenuhr-Controller-Test/README.md

 # Siebenuhr Controller Test Program

-This program is designed to test the hardware components and basic functionality of the custom controller PCB for the Seibenuhr project.
+This program is designed to test the hardware components and basic functionality of the custom controller PCB for the Siebenuhr project.
 It allows interactive testing of LEDs, sensors, and input controls via the serial monitor and physical buttons/knob.

 ## Features Tested